 Last but not least, Becky E. and Monica Y. sent in this facebook ad encouraging women to apply to a school loan by suggesting that very-sexy-ladies do the same:

-See also our post: using sex to sell the most unlikely things (like organ donation!).Lisa Wade is a professor at Occidental College.
+See also our post: using sex to sell the most unlikely things (like organ donation!).Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.